margsi/it_course_2023/README.md

  * Getting to know Git and Github
    * [Git Official website](https://git-scm.com/)
    * Create a github account
-   * Create a pull request to add your name and link to your github account [Pull Request s in Github](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop#creating-a-pull-request)
+   * Create a pull request to add your name and link to your github account [Pull Requests in Github](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop#creating-a-pull-request)